openedx/edx-documentation/en_us/shared/manage_discussions/manage_divided_discussions.rst

 and comments.

-For more information about adding and configuring course-wide discussion topics, see :ref:`Create CourseWide Discussion Topics` and :ref:`Specify Whether CourseWide Discussion Topics are Cohorted`.
+For more information about adding and configuring course-wide discussion topics, see :ref:`Create CourseWide Discussion Topics` and :ref:`Specify Which Course Wide Discussion Topics are Divided`.

 .. _Choosing the Visibility of a Post: